RomanLut/hx_espnow_rc/doc/d1_mini_rx_standalone.md

  No pulses on Failsafe.
 Discrete outputs keep last values.

  Transmits telementry: RSSI, battery voltage.
+ Voltage range in 3.1...6V.
- Can be powered directly from 5V source or 1s battery: (4.2V-3.1V).
+ It can be powered from 5V BEC or directly from 1s battery: (4.2V-3.1V).

+ Peak power consumption is ~230mA.

 # Measuring battery voltage